tcmcgee/TicTacToe/README.txt

 SRC
-	Main -- Only contains the main method, calls Board
+	Main -- Only contains the main method, calls Board (run this one)

 	Board -- Sets up the GUI and contains all user interface, calls Computer